m2osw/snapwebsites/snapdatabase/doc/JOURNAL.md

 to change.
 That means a row once written will never have to move.
 Although it may be _replaced_ later and _deleted_.

+Here by _replaced_ we mean that we can get a new copy of the same payload with a different Start Processing Date.
+(So you could say that it in fact changes!
+But in reality it just doesn't really.)

 The table will allow for updates to these few columns:

 * Status